Informatievlaanderen/VSDS-LDES-E2E-testing/tests/010.server-allow-multi-view-ldes/README.md

 # LDES Server Offers Multiple Views
-The test verifies that the LDES Server can fragment an LDES using multiple views (e.g. geospatially & time-based + time-based only, etc.).
+The test verifies that the LDES Server can fragment an LDES using multiple views (e.g. geospatially fragmented, pagination only, etc.).
 It uses a context containing a (LDES Server) simulator serving the fragments, a workflow containing the LDES Client and a http sender and the LDES Server backed by a data store (mongodb).

 The test data set consists of a single file containing [six member](./data/six-members.jsonld).
 This data set is used:
 * to demonstrate the geospatial bucketizer's ability to correctly create (multiple) buckets for a given member based on the configured property,